-Anyone can ask the Department for Communities and Local Government to consider calling in an application, although they are comparatively rare.
+Anyone can ask the Ministry of Housing and Local Government to consider calling in an application, although they are comparatively rare.
 In its most recent statement of policy on call-ins the Government said "The Secretary of State will, in general, only consider the use of his call-in powers if planning issues of more than local importance are involved.
 Such cases may include, for example, those which in his opinion may conflict with national policies [the NPPF] on important matters [amongst others]" (8)

 Once the formal permission or consent has been issued the application can no longer be called-in.
 The Secretary of State may therefore put a temporary stop on the local planning authority issuing a planning permission or listed building consent whilst he or she is deciding whether to call it in (9).